 Are laundry services provided?

 Coin-operated washers and dryers are located in every residence hall on campus.

 What policies am I going to have to live by?

 All residential policies are laid out in the Community Standards of Conduct but a few major policies are listed below.
-Knudsen, Jensen, Nielsen, Langrock and Hull Apartments are dry, meaning no alcohol can be located or consumed in those buildings.
-The L is allowed to have alcohol but only for students who are of legal drinking age.
+Knudsen, Nielsen, Langrock and Hull Suites are dry, meaning no alcohol can be possessed or consumed in those buildings.
+Alcohol is permitted in the Hull Apartments and L Apartments but only for students who are of legal drinking age.
+Additionally, of-age upperclassmen living in a Nielsen single may have their room registered as a wet room.
 However, alcohol policies are subject to change depending on the mix of student levels in any particular residence.
 Twenty-four hour courtesy hours are in effect and there are specific quiet hours also.
 All campus buildings are smoke-free.

 Is the campus safe?

 We have security officer on campus 24 hours a day, seven days a week.
 The number to contact security is 263-6000.
 Residential buildings are locked at all times and have ID card access to residents.
 Emergency phones are located throughout campus and are directly connected to the Des Moines Police Department.
 Escorts are available by campus security at any time.
 Cameras also are used in our residential parking lots to add security.
 Additional information is available on the campus crime report.